 Appeals may take 2-4 weeks for a decision and letters will be sent to the address listed on the application as current address.

 Once the appeal is submitted, all other pertinent information must be Mailed to:

 Residence LifeAttn: John Geske, Appeal Coordinator1200 University St. Unit 9100Spearfish, SD 57799

 a) Appeals are only open at certain times to ensure a quick turn around and an accurate count for residential students.

-Appeals will be open from April 15th-May 15th 2013 and December 1st- 7th 2013 for current students.
+Current Student Appeals will be open from March 3 - April 18, 2014 and December 1st- 8th 2014 for Moderated Appeals.
 New students may appeal at any time.